We’ve rounded up 12 of the best dog-friendly camping spots in NSW for you and your pooch to pitch a tent at and play

-Riverwood Downs has everything you could need, there are spas (not sure if doggy paddle is allowed though) and an on-site bar and grill.
+Riverwood Downs has everything you could need, there are even spas (not sure if doggy paddle is allowed though) and an on-site bar and grill.
 This campground isn’t free though so make sure you book ahead.

 3. Wollondilly River Station

 Time from Sydney: 2.5 hours (and 2.5 hours from Canberra too)

 In the Southern Highlands south of Sydney, down the Wombeyan Caves Road from Mittagong, sits Wollondilly River Station.
-This true blue bush camping retreat is run by Ina and Brian Casburn and it’s refreshingly down to earth, just check out their website.
+This true blue bush camping retreat is run by Ina and Brian Casburn and it’s refreshingly down to earth.